CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/external-costs.md

 ## Enabling External Costs

-Kubecost will require the integration of a service's plugin in order to detect and display costs associated with that service.
+nOps will require the integration of a service's plugin in order to detect and display costs associated with that service.

 <details>